germe-deb/aleta-mirror/README.md

 	- TODO: example

-building for now takes at least 15 minutes, depending on your system resources this may vary. *PD: in my pc it takes 24 minutes*
+*note: the building process takes more or less 15 minutes*

 * apply